yadayadajaychan/zwc/doc/specification.md

 ## Checksum

 This section contains the encoded checksum and must not end with a delim character.
+The checksum uses the same encoding as the payload.

 # Copyright Information